Squareheron942/quicklime/sceneformat.md

 ]
 ```

-Normal sections:
+## Normal sections:

-Object is on base level (no brackets around it)
+- Object is on base level (no brackets around it)
-Name maps to a corresponding class
+- Name maps to a corresponding class
-Use square brackets to specify scripts and components
+- Use square brackets to specify scripts and components
-Spaces, newlines and tabs will be ignored
+- Spaces, newlines and tabs will be ignored

-Data sections:
+## Data sections:

 Basically just acts as the parameters for constructing an object, always formatted as:
 - left curly bracket
 - 32 bit size specifier
-- data
+- binary data
 - right curly bracket

 Use a hex editor to write this part out